Lucas Boyé: Elche

 On 21 September 2020, the newly promoted La Liga team Elche announced that Boyé had joined them on loan with an option to buy.
 On 13 May 2021, Elche announced that they had exercised the option to buy Boyé permanently.

 Granada

 On 30 August 2023, Boyé joined La Liga side Granada for a reported fee of €7 million, plus add-ons, signing a four-year contract with the club.

 Alavés

 On 22 August 2025, Boyé signed a four-year contract with Alavés also in the top tier.

+International career

+In March 2022, he was first called up to senior team team for the 2022 FIFA World Cup qualification matches against Venezuela and Ecuador on 25 and 29 March 2022, respectively.

 Style of play

 Nicknamed El Tanque (The Tank) or El Toro (The Bull), Boyé is described as a well structured, yet agile centre forward, with excellent technique and dribbling ability.
 He is noted for his work rate and willingness to sacrifice himself for the team.
 He is compared to former Roma forward Abel Balbo.